TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 id: 296
 title: "How to detect Complex Duplicated Methods With PHPStan"
 perex: |
-    Duplicated code is code smell that hides potential of better design.
+    Duplicated code is a code smell that hides the potential of better design.
     How can we find it?
 Is it 100 % identical code token by token?
     Are methods `getName()` and `getName()` on 2 entities duplicated?
     <br>
     <br>
     Today we look at PHPStan and hot to use it to find duplicated class methods.

-tweet: "New Post on #php 🐘 blog: ..."
+tweet: "New Post on #php 🐘 blog: How to detect Complex Duplicated Methods With #phpstan"
 ---

 ## Why even Care about Duplicated Code?

-What is the practical approach to find a duplicated code?
+What is the practical approach to finding a duplicated code?
 You probably know about [phpcpd](https://github.com/sebastianbergmann/phpcpd) tool.
-It goes through your code and dumps a number of duplicated lines:
+It goes through your code and dumps a list of duplicated lines:

 ```bash
 - .../sodium_compat/src/Core32/Curve25519.php:879-889 (10 lines)